Governance

 Contact us to get INVOLVED

-For any questions or comments on the Kanesatake Law-Making Process or on any of the laws currently posted for community input, please contact us.
+For any questions or comments on the Kanesatake Law-Making Process or on any of the proposed laws, please contact us.